dottipr/PAGEpy/README.md

 - `hvg_count` (int, default=1000): Number of highly variable genes (HVGs) to select.
 - `pval_cutoff` (float, default=0.01): Significance threshold for gene selection when using differential expression analysis.
 - `gene_selection` (str, default='HVG'): The method of feature selection, can be either: 'HVG' (Highly Variable Genes) or  'Diff' (Differential Expression)
-- `pval_correction` (str, default='bonferroni'): Method used for multiple hypothesis testing correction. `'benjamini-hochberg'` is another option.
+- `pval_correction` (str, default='bonferroni'): Method used for multiple hypothesis testing corrections. `'benjamini-hochberg'` is another option.

 **Attributes**